brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 The Bag of Holding is an uncommon magic item and will be the best option for most parties.
 Unlike a backpack, removing items from the Bag of Holding requires an action, so don’t put anything in there that you’d need in combat.
 Aside from that, though, this is a great item to give any party.

-The Handy Haversack is a little more rare, but equally useful.
+The Handy Haversack is a little more rare but equally useful.
 Based on the description, you’d think it would be easier to retrieve items from the haversack, but no, it still requires an action.
 It also can’t hold as much stuff as a Bag of Holding.
 The only reason to choose a Handy Haversack over a Bag of Holding is if weight constraints are a big deal for your character—the haversack weighs 10 pounds less.
 This may not sound like much, but if a character has a really low Strength, this may make a difference.

 A Portable Hole is a much larger container that can notably hold 10-foot objects like ladders and a 10-foot pole.
 I’ve even heard of some parties using these as camping spots.
 Just make sure you have someone standing guard, to prevent an opponent from sneaking up, folding up the Portable Hole, and carrying you all away.
 This has some extra utility as well—you can slide one under a door, then go down on one side of the door and come up on the other.
 The tradeoff is that you have to unfold it and place it to retrieve anything from it.

 Note that a Bag of Holding is replicable by a 2nd-level Artificer.

 Also note: I see a lot of people recommending the Robe of Useful Items as a utility magic item.
-A Bag of Holding or Handy Haversack are generally superior, as they can hold most of the items on a Robe of Useful Items, and much more.
+A Bag of Holding or Handy Haversack is generally superior, as they can hold most of the items on a Robe of Useful Items, and much more.
 The Robe of Useful Items has the potential to have a few other items, like a horse, but these are determined randomly.

 ### Broom of Flying / Winged Boots